robotBones/subclass-dance-party/README.md

 #subclass-dance-party
-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+Cute sprint about JS inheritance I did at [Hack Reactor](http://hackreactor.com).
+The repo as is won't work.
+It makes reference to music and image files I didn't push up.